roundcube/roundcubemail-helpdocs/en_US/mail/mailview.rst

   undone.
 For security reasons, this action is only available for the Trash and Junk folders.

 **Manage folders**
-  This menu item will take you the settings secion when you can manage the mailbox folders.
+  This menu item will take you the :ref:`settings section <settings-folders>` when you can manage the mailbox folders.
   This is where you can create, delete, rename or re-organize your email folders.

 .. index:: Messages, List